-Modified numerals first introduce, in a nondeterministic way, (potentially plural) discourse referents (drefs), x and y (assigned to u and ν respectively).
-After various relevant restrictions are added onto these drefs (here BOY(x), MOVIE(y), and SEE(x, y)), modified numerals further contribute maximality tests and cardinality tests.
+First, modified numerals introduce, in a nondeterministic way, (potentially plural) discourse referents (drefs), x and y (assigned to u and ν respectively).

-The maximality operators σ pick out the mereologically maximal x and y, i.e., x that is equal to the sum of all boys who saw any movies, and y that is equal to the sum of all movies seen by any boys.
+Second, after various relevant restrictions are added onto these drefs (here BOY(x), MOVIE(y), and SEE(x, y)), modified numerals further contribute maximality tests and cardinality tests.
+Specifically, (i) the maximality operators σ pick out the mereologically maximal x and y, i.e., x that is equal to the sum of all boys who saw any movies, and y that is equal to the sum of all movies seen by any boys; (ii) these mereologically maximal drefs are finally checked for their cardinality.